 A stroke is an event that blocks or interrupts the blood supply to the brain, depriving cells of essential oxygen.
 Without oxygen, cells die within minutes.
 There are few effective treatments for stroke and they apply to a low proportion of patients.

 A stroke can lead to lasting brain damage, long-term disability, or even death.
-Risk factors for stroke include high blood pressure, smoking, heart disease, having a personal or family history of stroke, obesity, and diabetes.

 IL-1Ra and stroke

 The researchers, led by Stuart Allan, professor of neuroscience at Manchester, investigated the effect of an anti-inflammatory drug, interleukin-1 receptor antagonist (IL-1Ra), on rats after a stroke.

 dies from a strokeevery 4 minutes

 - Nearly 1 of 4 strokes are in people who have had a previous stroke

 - Stroke costs the United States $34 billion each year.